jwilde13/100-days-of-code-2025/log.md

 **Today's Progress**: Portfolio!

 **Thoughts:** Today I began working on a portfolio website for me.
 I think I have a good layout but I've been struggling with the content.
 I kept it simple in design and so far it only uses HTML/CSS/Javascript.
 I don't think I'll have a need for PHP except for any contact/email functions.

+### Day 17: September 18, 2025

+**Today's Progress**: C# and game library!

+**Thoughts:** I finished the C# and CefSharp project I started a few days ago.
+I added a UI in HTML to display all the games I have installed on my gaming PC and connected the buttons to launch the games.
+I wanted to display the games like on a shopping webside and have a button that launches them.